cerico/macfair/README.md

 ### install

 Installs all core packages on both macbook and debian raspberry pi.
-Can be run separately via 'make install'.
+Can be run separately via `make install`.
 Add packages via `roles/install/tasks/darwin.yml` and `roles/install/tasks/debian.yml`

 ### aliases

+Configures zsh and copies across any new aliases or paths.
+Can be run separately via `make aliases`

 ### terminal

+Configures ohmyzsh and follows on from previous role.
+Can be run separately via `make terminal`.
+Likely to merge with above role

 ### rails

+installs ruby, rbenv, and rails.
+Can be run separately via `make rails`

 ### vscode

+Setup vscode with extensions, themes, snippets.
+Can be rjun separately via `make vscode`

 ### desktop

+Mac only role. configures gui elements, wallpapers, dock etc. Can be run separately via `make desktop`

 ### elastic

+Mac only role currently, installs and sets up elasticsearch.
+Can be run separately via `make elastic`

 ### slim

+Same as `mske setup` but skips the rails and elasticroles for a quicker playbook.
+Is run as `make slim`

 ### update

+Upgrades ansible.
+Run via `make update`

 ### ansible

+Installs ansible if its missing.
+Run via `make ansible`

+### help

+Print this out, run via `make help`